esse-io/devops-deployer/README.md

 -v /data/docker_repo:/var/lib/registry registry
 ```

-* Pull the follewing docker images into the local docker registry:
+* Pull the following docker images into the local docker registry:
 Note: The docker-registry.$host.com should be reachable or add it into the /etc/hosts.

 Docker Hub Image    |  Tage    | Local Registry Image                              | Tag